Airbus A380: Ground operations

 In the 1990s, aircraft manufacturers were planning to introduce larger planes than the Boeing 747.
 In a common effort of the International Civil Aviation Organization (ICAO) with manufacturers, airports and its member agencies, the "80-metre box" was created, the airport gates allowing planes up to 80 m wingspan and length to be accommodated.
 Airbus designed the A380 according to these guidelines, and to operate safely on Group V runways and taxiways with a 60 m loadbearing width.
 The US FAA initially opposed this, then in July 2007, the FAA and EASA agreed to let the A380 operate on 45 m runways without restrictions.
 The A380-800 is approximately 30% larger in overall size than the 747-400.
 Runway lighting and signage may need changes to provide clearance to the wings and avoid blast damage from the engines.
 Runways, runway shoulders and taxiway shoulders may be required to be stabilised to reduce the likelihood of foreign object damage caused to (or by) the outboard engines, which are more than 25 m from the centre line of the aircraft, compared to 21 m for the 747-400, and 747-8.

-Airbus measured pavement loads using a 540-tonne (595 short tons) ballasted test rig, designed to replicate the landing gear of the A380.
+Airbus measured pavement loads using a 540 t ballasted test rig, designed to replicate the landing gear of the A380.
 The rig was towed over a section of pavement at Airbus's facilities that had been instrumented with embedded load sensors.
 It was determined that the pavement of most runways will not need to be reinforced despite the higher weight, as it is distributed on more wheels than in other passenger aircraft with a total of 22 wheels (that is, its ground pressure is lower).
 The A380 undercarriage consists of four main landing gear legs and one noseleg (a layout similar to that of the 747), with the two inboard landing gear legs each supporting six wheels.

 The A380 requires service vehicles with lifts capable of reaching the upper deck, as well as tractors capable of handling the A380's maximum ramp weight.
-When using two jetway bridges the boarding time is 45 min, and when using an extra jetway to the upper deck it is reduced to 34 min.
+When using two jetway bridges the boarding time is 45 minutes, and when using an extra jetway to the upper deck it is reduced to 34 minutes.
 The A380 has an airport turnaround time of 90–110 minutes.
 In 2008, the A380 test aircraft were used to trial the modifications made to several airports to accommodate the type.